sidharthv96/blog/content/posts/mermaid/shrinking-mermaid.md

 + graphlibJson.write(graph);
 ```

-After making the above changes, we can see that the bundle size has gone down by 23.97% (492 KiB). `core` is still up by 2%, _not great, not terrible_.
+After making the above changes, we can see that the bundle size has gone down again by 8.4% (144 KiB). `core` is still up 2%, _not great, not terrible_.

 | Bundle     | Initial | `lodash-es` | `graphlib` | Change   | % Change |
 | ---------- | ------- | ----------- | ---------- | -------- | -------- |